jondejong/swami2020/README.md

 `http://localhost:9000/teams` will list teams

-`http://localhost:9000/teams/<uuid>` will return the specific team tied identified by the UUID.
-(TODO: Throw a 404 if not found)
+`http://localhost:9000/teams/<uuid>` will return the specific team tied identified by the UUID, and throw a 404 if not found)